farling42/fvtt-extra-embed/README.md

 _The inserted text will be in it's own `span` (and Foundry will give the span a class of `content-embed`)._

+## `inline=paragraph:N`  (where N is a number)

+Only the text of the nth paragraph (as identified by the number after the colon) from the linked document will be inserted into the current paragraph.
+(Unlike the normal `inline` syntax of `@Embed` which puts the inline text into a separate section.)

+_The inserted text will be in it's own `span` (and Foundry will give the span a class of `content-embed`)._

 ## `inline=sentence`

 Only the first sentence from the linked document will be inserted into the current paragraph.